yeop-sang/geniblocks_korean/readme.md

 in a separate shell/console:

-    npm run serve         # or its alias 'live-server public'
+    npm run examples      # or its alias 'live-server public'

 which will launch a browser tab pointing to the examples at http://localhost:8080/, or

-    npm run serve:gv2     # or its alias 'live-server public --open=gv2'
+    npm run gv2           # or its alias 'live-server public --open=gv2'

 which will launch a browser tab pointing to the GV2 prototype at http://localhost:8080/gv2/